 a hermetically sealed universe

 More Italian than French both in appearance and mannerisms, he had the churlish air of a tired rockstar past his prime.
-I had a hard time believing someone who put so much effort in his appearance would not be self-aware enough to understand how slippery he made himself look – overcalculated yet sloppy; with the effect sometimes melting beneath his toothy smile.
+I had a hard time believing someone who put so much effort into his appearance would not be self-aware enough to understand how slippery he made himself look — overcalculated yet sloppy; with the effect sometimes melting beneath his toothy smile.

 The unruly row of silver ornaments dotting his fingers would have given any pirate a run for their money.
 They gleamed and danced as he gestured, his voice barely louder than the cheesy Heart of Glass remix playing in the dive bar he’d picked for us.
-He prattled on about Twombly, Tzara, Takahashi or tzatziki – my contribution to the conversation so small that merely listening to him felt voyeuristic.
+He prattled on about Twombly, Tzara, Takahashi, or tzatziki — my contribution to the conversation so small that merely listening to him felt voyeuristic.

 “Hello?,” a bemused smile as he called my attention.